mhkeller/config-tree/README.md

 This package assumes that in your project root folder you have `config.sample.json` and `default-input.js` files that contain any default options or examples of what users could input.

-It bakes out a `config.json` file, so your project should look to load that file by default.
+It bakes out a `config.json` file in `~/.conf/`, so your project should look to load that file by default.

 ## Setup